 At Connected Living Psychotherapy, I use evidence-based therapies proven to help with symptoms of anxiety, including Accelerated Experiential Dynamic Psychotherapy and Acceptance and Commitment Therapy (ACT).

-ACT helps you change your relationship with anxious thoughts and emotions.
-Instead of trying to eliminate them (which often doesn’t work), we focus on learning new ways to respond with awareness, compassion, and flexibility.
-You’ll begin to:
+Instead of trying to eliminate anxious thoughts (which often doesn’t work), we focus on learning new ways to respond with awareness, compassion, and flexibility.

-It’s about helping you build the capacity to be with your emotions in a way that feels manageable and supported.
+It’s about helping you build the capacity to be with your emotions in a way that feels manageable.

 Take the First Step Toward Relief